Skip to content

 i_tops = [i for i in i_tops if i not in remove_tops]

-# 11. rebuild masks from indexes
+# 11. build cloud mask from indexes

 """